-Understanding the science behind vaccines, including what vaccines are made of, and how vaccines work with the body’s immune system, can help you begin to appreciate how they help prevent us from suffering from dangerous and sometimes deadly diseases.
+Understanding the science behind vaccines, including how viruses and bacteria affect your immune system, what vaccines are made of, and how vaccines work with the body’s immune system, can help you begin to appreciate how they help prevent us from suffering from dangerous and sometimes deadly diseases.

 How do vaccines work?

 When viruses or bacteria (germs) invade your body, they attack and multiply.
 This invasion is called an infection, and the infection is what causes illness.
 The first time your body encounters a germ, it can take several days for your body to make and use all the tools it needs to fight the infection.
 After the infection is over, your body’s immune system keeps a few “memory cells” that remember what it learned about how to protect against that disease.
 If your body encounters the same virus or bacteria again, it will produce antibodies to attack the germ more quickly and efficiently.